simonw/db-to-sqlite/README.md

       https://github.com/simonw/db-to-sqlite

     Options:
       --version                     Show the version and exit.
       --connection TEXT             SQLAlchemy connection string  [required]
       --all                         Detect and copy all tables
-      --table TEXT       Name of table to save the results (and copy) --skip TEXT        When using --all skip these tables --redact TEXT...   (table, column) pairs to redact with *** --sql TEXT         Optional SQL query to run --pk TEXT          Optional column to use as a primary key -p, --progress     Show progress bar
+      --table TEXT                  Name of table to save the results (and copy) --skip TEXT                   When using --all skip these tables --redact TEXT...              (table, column) pairs to redact with *** --sql TEXT                    Optional SQL query to run --pk TEXT                     Optional column to use as a primary key --index-fks / --no-index-fks  Should foreign keys have indexes?
+Default on -p, --progress                Show progress bar
       --help                        Show this message and exit.

 For example, to save the content of the `blog_entry` table from a PostgreSQL database to a local file called `blog.db` you could do this: